jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-16-security-infrastructure.md

 - Performance, scalability, security, and cost must be balanced
 - Redundancy, monitoring, and manageability influence design
 - Business goals shape infrastructure choices
+- correct placement of devices
+- security zones and screened subnets
+- understanding attack surface
+- determining connectivity methods
+- understanding device attributes
+- configuring the failure mode
+- routers, switches, access points
+- optimal data flow, minimalized latency, robust defense
+- network bottlenecks, vulnerability points, areas without connectivity
+- **Security Zone:** distinct segment within a network, often created by logically isolating the segment using a firewall or other security device
+- public-facing services, internal employee resources, sensitive data storage
+- remember the term **screened subnet**!!!
+- **Screened Subnet:** hosts public-facing services such as web servers, email servers, and DNS servers and safeguards against security breaches by preventing attackers from gaining direct access to the sensitive core internal network
+- **Attack Surface of a Network:** refers to all the points where an unauthorized user can try to enter data to or extract data from an environment
+- **Connectivity:** refers to how different components of a network communicate with each other and with other external networks
+- Wi-Fi, microwave links, satellite connections
+- fiber optics excel in speed, reliability, and signal quality for robust connectivity
+- scalability, speed requirements, security considerations, budgetary contraints
+- an inline device sits in the network traffic path, and is able to control or block traffic as it passes through this device
+- taps and monitors operate dsicreetly outside the network path, capturing data for analysis without impacting traffic
+- health, performance, security
+- *Fail-open** mode allows all traffic in the event of a failure
+- *Fail-closed** mode blocks all traffic in the event of a failure

 ---